The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Kyoto, JP

-Toshikazu Bando practices in Kyoto, Japan.
+Toshikazu Bando practices practicing medicine in Kyoto, Japan.
 Bando is rated as an Advanced expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-Their top areas of expertise are RUNX1 Familial Platelet Disorder, Myotonic Dystrophy, Myotonic Dystrophy Type 2, Ileostomy, and Lung Transplant.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses RUNX1 Familial Platelet Disorder, Myotonic Dystrophy Type 2, Myotonic Dystrophy, Ileostomy, and Lung Transplant.

 Advanced in RUNX1 Familial Platelet Disorder